psf/black/docs/integrations/editors.md

 restarting Vim.

-If you need to do anything special to make your virtualenv work and install _Black_ (for example you want to run a version from master), create a virtualenv manually and point `g:black_virtualenv` to it.
+If you need to do anything special to make your virtualenv work and install _Black_ (for example you want to run a version from main), create a virtualenv manually and point `g:black_virtualenv` to it.
 The plugin will use it.

 To run _Black_ on save, add the following line to `.vimrc` or `init.vim`: